tliobnih/upplementary-D.2.-Pseudolabeling-experiments/README.md

 Finally, for the model part, I used a simple ResNet50.
 The reason I didn't use a more complex model is that I believed that if the method described in the paper is effective, even if the initial source accuracy is low, both PL and PL+VAT accuracy would gradually increase.
 However, the experimental results showed that they did not improve over time.

-While the scores of PL and PL+VAT were not higher than the source accuracy, on average, VAT loss did show improvement in the PL accuracy compared to PL alone.
+While the accuracy of PL and PL+VAT were not higher than the source accuracy, on average, VAT loss did show improvement in the PL accuracy compared to PL alone.